School & Professional Programs

 - Successful completion of this course is one of several requirements to become a Hale Certified Facilitator™ of Virtual Programs (HCF-V).

 Dylan Gschwind is the Director of Intrepid Academy at Hale.
-During the academic year he collaborates with Boston Public Schools to help teachers reimagine learning beyond the walls of traditional classrooms.
-During the summer he leads a team that delivers Hale Day Camp’s backpacking and mountain biking programs.
-A public school alumnus, Dylan discovered his passion for outdoor education after earning his B.A. in Mathematics from Pomona College.
-He is also a fellow at the Perrone-Sizer Institute.
+During the academic year, he collaborates with Boston Public Schools to help teachers reimagine learning beyond traditional classrooms.
+During the summer, he runs Hale Outdoor Learning Adventures, a 5th quarter summer learning academy for 4th–6th-grade students and teachers.
+A public school alumnus and Perrone-Sizer Institute fellow, Dylan discovered his passion for outdoor education after earning his B.A. in Mathematics from Pomona College.

 About Our Co-Developer